Members

 • Each year the EEG arranges a programme of monthly activities, a mix of talks on environmental matters, and walks around local nature reserves and other places of natural interest.
 In the case of the talks a nominal charge may be made on the door to cover the cost of venue hire.
 Venues have included the Interpretation Centre on Instow Road, Radstock Community Centre and Trinity Church Hall.
 The EEG has links with other local interest groups such as RSPB and the Berkshire Moth Group.
 Meetings start at 7.30pm.

 • Each Wednesday volunteers help the Senior Park Ranger with practical tasks at Maiden Erlegh nature reserve and other locations, each according to their ability.
-Meet at the Interpretation Centre, Instow Road, at 9.30am, or contact Grahame on 0779 617 0689
+Meet at the Interpretation Centre, Instow Road, at 9.30am, or contact Earley Town Council

 • Once a year the EEG takes part in the Huge Earley Litter Pick, during which volunteers undertake litter-picking at some of Earley’s litter blackspots.

-• The EEG publishes a newsletter (sponsored by Oracle Corporation) and maintains a website, both excellent vehicles for publishing articles and observations by members.
+• The EEG publishes a newsletter and maintains a website, both excellent vehicles for publishing articles and observations by members.
+You can also find us on Facebook - search for Earley Environmental Group.

 • Whilst we encourage all who are interested to be involved, we recognise that participation will depend on individual preferences together with the available time and energy.
 For many, membership may be passive, limited to reading the newsletters; for others, sedentary participation in the garden surveys or writing up your observations.
 For others again, active involvement has proved rewarding.
 But whatever you are able to undertake, your interest is welcome and helps give the group some clout when representing Earley’s environmental interests.